Komodo96/SGD213_Task-2-GreenGeckoStudiosWiki/Architecture/architecture.md

 Architecture UML's

-we have opted for more of a component style architecture with elements of state with regards to the enemy ai functionality and interface style for the UI system
+we have opted for more of a component style architecture (option 2) with elements of state with regards to the enemy ai functionality and interface style for the UI system

 ![Screenshot 2025-05-04 103818](https://github.com/user-attachments/assets/591c746c-f64f-46d1-9bd0-71e9dc7a21b6)
 https://drive.google.com/file/d/1RJGWHzJuotXOn-X41RmmMCF0DVQWjrz6/view?usp=sharing